Alumniminium/trrbl-blog/_posts/2019-11-20-unlimited-free-http-proxies-using-pastebin-and-a-bit-of-csharp.md

 ```
 *OrderedProxies?*

-as you can see in the code above, I created a `Dictionary<string Country, List<Proxy>>` namely `OrderedProxies` which lets me group the proxies by country very easily.
+As you can see in the code above, I created a `Dictionary<string Country, List<Proxy>>` namely `OrderedProxies` which lets me group the proxies by country very easily.
 In the next part, I hope to have had time to refactor and rename most of the worst variable and class names.
-I've been facepalming too much while writing this article.
+I’ve been facepalming too much while writing this article.

 ## what's next?